 2. Get Them Accustomed to Travel

-Trust us when we say it’s never a good idea to feed your dog while the car is moving.
-If some sudden car sickness comes on, you’re one turn away from stopping to clean up vomit.
-It’s gross, but it isn’t the first time this has happened.
+Trust us when we say that it’s never a good idea to feed your dog while the car is moving.
+If sudden car sickness comes on, you’re one turn away from having to stop to clean up vomit.

 Give your dog a meal 3 to 4 hours before you hit the road.
 Whenever it is time for them to eat again, always pull the car over and stop to let them eat and take a bathroom break before resuming.

-4. Don’t Leave the Dog in the Car
+4. Don’t Leave Your Dog in the Car

-This should go without saying, but do not ever leave your dog in a car unattended.
+Do not ever leave your dog in a car unattended.
 Temperatures lower than 35°F or higher than 70°F are a serious safety concern for animals.
-It is a sure way to make your dog overheat, and it could have deadly consequences.
-On top of that, a passerby might view your choice to keep the dog in the car as a poor one and break your window in order to free them.
+It is a sure way to make your dog freeze or overheat, and it could have deadly consequences.
+Also, a passerby might view your choice to keep the dog in the car as a poor one and break your window in order to free them.

 5. Pack a Bag for Them

 Humans aren’t the only family members who should have luggage on this trip.
-You should be prepared for any situation, and there are a lot of essential items to have stashed in one safe place.
+You should be prepared for any situation, and there are essential items that you should have stashed in one safe place.
 Include your pet’s most recent immunization and health records, food, water, bowls, and medications.
-It’s also smart to come prepared with cleaning supplies and waste bags, as well as a few toys so they don’t get bored.
+It’s also smart to come prepared with cleaning supplies, waste bags, and a few toys so they don’t get bored.
 Last but not least, a pet first-aid kit is a wise investment if you haven’t already bought one.

 6. Have a Way to Identify Your Pet

-You might consider getting your dog microchipped if the vet hasn’t already done so.
-Aside from a collar that could somehow come loose, microchips are embedded into the dog’s skin.
-If your pet were to get loose and someone took him in, most places would check for a microchip so that they can get in contact with you about their whereabouts.
+You might want to consider getting your dog microchipped if the vet hasn’t already done so.
+Aside from a collar that could come loose, microchips are embedded into the dog’s skin.
+If your pet were to get loose and someone took them in, most places would check for a microchip so they can get in contact with you about their whereabouts.

 7. Don’t Let Them Stick Their Head Out the Window

-It seems like a fun idea to let your dog feel the breeze blowing through their fur, and we won’t deny that it’s cute, but this puts your pets at major risk.
+It seems like a fun idea to let your dog feel the breeze blowing through their fur, and we won’t deny that it’s cute, but this puts your pet at major risk of injury.
 They could get struck by other passing cars, thrown from the vehicle if in a crash, or fall out of the car while it’s moving at high speeds.
-Your number one concern on your trip should be safety for all, and that includes your furry friend.
+Your number-one concern on your trip should be safety for all, and that includes your furry friend.

 You don’t want your dog drinking from an unfamiliar source on the side of a parking lot.
-It’s a lot less stressful if you have a case of water in your car that you can grab whenever your dog is feeling thirsty.
-This way, they get a freshwater source and you don’t have to go searching for somewhere they can get a drink.
+It’s less stressful if you have a case of water in your car that you can grab whenever your dog is feeling thirsty.
+This way, they get a freshwater source, and you don’t have to go searching for somewhere they can get a drink.

-With shedding fur, long nails, and anxiety at an all-time high, it’s a good idea to invest in some car seat covers or mats that protect your car’s interior from damage.
-You never truly know how your dogs will react while traveling and the last thing anyone wants is to pay for repairs.
+With shedding fur, long nails, and anxiety at an all-time high, it’s a good idea to invest in car seat covers or mats that can protect your car’s interior from damage.
+You never truly know how your dogs will react while traveling, and the last thing that you want to do is to pay for repairs.

-Some dogs travel better than others and, if your pet has a lot of anxiety, your veterinarian may be able to prescribe some helpful medication to ease the anxiety while you’re gone.
-These medicines work wonders if you have a nervous dog and it makes the trip a lot more enjoyable for you too.
+Some dogs travel better than others, and if your pet has a great deal of anxiety, your veterinarian may be able to prescribe helpful medication to ease that anxiety while traveling.
+These medicines can work wonders if you have a nervous dog, and they can make the trip more enjoyable for you too.

 Traveling is exciting, stressful, and demanding all at the same time.
-The only way to make the ride go as smoothly as possible is to prepare, prepare, prepare!
-Envision the entire trip and try to think of every situation that could happen.
-You want to be able to handle whatever life throws your way, and if you’re already one step ahead, you’re going to experience a much better car ride than if you winged it from the beginning.
+The only way to make the ride go as smoothly as possible with your dog is to prepare, prepare, prepare!
+Envision the entire trip, and try to think of every situation that could happen.
+You want to be able to handle whatever life throws your way, and if you’re already one step ahead, you’re going to experience a much better car ride with your furry family member than if you winged it from the beginning.

 Featured Image Credit: Emerson Peters, Unsplash